 Connect With Your Logo

-A slogan should be a verbal counterpart to your visual brand, specifically connecting with your logo.
+A business slogan should be a verbal counterpart to your visual brand, specifically connecting with your logo.
 The logo is often the first thing a customer identifies with a brand, and the slogan should reinforce its message, creating a solid brand recall.
 It is less about graphics and more about the feeling the combination of logo and slogan leaves with the audience.

 Keep It Simple and Clear